 Below are some rough guidelines for font prices.
 This is the base price for a single Desktop font or Webfont, not discounted prices.
-The maximum number of users or computers covered is defined in the foundry’s EULA (End User License Agreement).
-We recommend 5-user desktop licenses.

 $0 (Free)